py5coding/py5book/developer/how_does_py5_work.md

     }
 ```

-The boolean `success` variable is a flag that is set to `false` if an exception is thrown in Python and py5 is terminating the Sketch.
+The boolean `success` variable is a flag that is set to `false` if an exception is thrown in Python and py5 needs to terminate the Sketch.

 ### 6. Execute User Implemented Functions

-The user's `settings()`, `setup()`, and `draw()` functions are executed just like any other Python function.
+The user's `setup()` and `draw()` functions are executed just like any other Python function.

 Exceptions are always caught and handled in Python.
 Error handling in py5 is complex; Java and Python cannot throw or handle each other's exceptions.
-When a Python exception is thrown, py5 will make it look like the Sketch has been stopped by pausing the `py5.core.Sketch`.
-Pausing the Sketch instead of stopping it by throwing a second Java exception is necessary to ensure py5 can shutdown the Sketch without also shutting down the Java Virtual Machine.
+When a Python exception is thrown, py5 will make it look like the Sketch has stopped by pausing the `py5.core.Sketch` instance.
+Pausing the Sketch instead of stopping it by throwing a Java exception is necessary to ensure py5 can reliably dispose of the Sketch window without also shutting down the Java Virtual Machine.

 ### 7. API Methods that Leverage the Processing Library Code